School-aged immunisation team

 Health officials say the HPV vaccine for 12 to 13-year-old boys will prevent 29000 cancers in men in the next 40 years.

 The HPV vaccine consists of two injections in the upper arm spaced at least six and not more than 24 months apart.
 We currently use Gardasil which protects against four strains of the virus.
 The vaccine is supplied by the Department of Health.

 When your child reaches eligible age, you will be sent a HPV pack via their school, or in the post from your local education authority if your child is home educated.
 The pack will include a letter, information leaflet and consent form.
 If you have any questions, please do contact us on 0300 421 8140.

 On the day

 Our teams will visit your child’s school and will be assisted by school staff to identify children correctly.
-If your child is absent or unwell on the day of the session please call us on 0300 421 8140 and we can offer you an appointment at one of our catch up clinics.
+If your child is absent or unwell on the day of the session, please call us on 0300 421 8140 and we can offer an appointment at one of our catch-up clinics.

-If you have any concerns about this vaccination, for example if you are worried because your child has additional needs, a health condition or disability and you want to ask any questions, please do contact us on 0300 421 8140 and we can arrange for you to speak to one of your friendly local immunisation nurses.
+If you have any concerns about this vaccination, for example if your child has additional needs, a health condition or a disability and you have questions, please do contact us on 0300 421 8140 and we can arrange for you to speak to one of your friendly local immunisation nurses.